PalEON-Project/met_regional/README.md

 The bias-correction adjusts the monthly mean of the downscaled GCM output to the monthly mean of CRUNCEP data in the overlapping 1961-1990 period, and then corrects this bias back in time to 850 for radiation, precipitation, and temperature.
-The bias correction for humidity is slighly different, to account for a large model jump between the past1000 and historic GCM runs.
+The bias correction for humidity is slightly different, to account for a large model jump between the past1000 and historic GCM runs.
 The method for this correction assumes the same monthly means from 1835-1849 and 1850-1864.